Eighth Grade Curriculum

-- Classical Composition V&VI: Common Topic Stage, Workbook
+- Classical Composition Vol. V Student Book: Common Topic Stage

-- Classical Composition V& VI: Common Topic Stage, Teacher Manual
+- Classical Composition Vol. V Teacher Guide: Common Topic Stage

 This set of exercises, Common Topic, is more difficult to categorize by modern composition theory, but would likely fall under the descriptive essay.
 The students are learning how to amplify evil attributes.
 They will use all of the previous skills learned in the exercises – narrative, expository, and argumentative – but must now apply those skills in a more creative and natural way than the previous stages.
 The Common Topic exercises look more like an “essay.”

 - Develop in the student an appreciation for sound writing

 - Inculcate in the student the habits of good writers through imitation of their structure and style